tdunning/MicroSpice/README.md

 voltages, although that isn't very interesting.

 Note that forcing a node to a particular voltage involves injecting current into the circuit at that point.
+By convention in MicroSpice, the currents injected into nodes that are forced to a known voltage are unknown.
+Conversely, the voltages for nodes with known injected currents are also unknown.

 ## Current balance